kiariek/calulator_project_begginer/README.md

 # calulator_project_begginer.
-This is a simple calculator project for beginners using js# Not yet interactive.
+This is a simple calculator project for beginners using Js# Not yet interactive.